A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Empirical Analysis

-\paragraph{(3.3.2) Comparative analysis of Smoothness and Stability.} Table~\ref{tab:results} reveals that among SSMs, only \texttt{Mamba-2.8B} consistently achieves lower Sm ($\sim 0.19$) and St ($\sim 0.34$) values compared to the TBMs (\texttt{Pythia-2.8B}: $\sim 0.27$ Sm and $\sim 1.11$ St; \texttt{GPT-Neo-2.7B}: $\sim 0.97$ Sm and $\sim 3.76$ St), indicating a more gradual and stable evolution of its representations.
+\Cref{tab:variation} reveals that among SSMs, only \texttt{Mamba-2.8B} consistently achieves lower $V_\text{loc}$ (${\sim}0.19$) and $V_\text{glob}$ (${\sim}0.34$) values compared to the TBMs (\texttt{Pythia-2.8B}: ${\sim}0.27$ $V_\text{loc}$ and ${\sim}1.11$ $V_\text{glob}$; \texttt{GPT-Neo-2.7B}: ${\sim}0.97$ $V_\text{loc}$ and ${\sim}3.76$ $V_\text{glob}$), indicating a more gradual and stable evolution of its representations.
 This behavior may stem from \texttt{Mamba-2.8B}'s smaller state size, which may constrain its capacity to model diverse token features, resulting in smoother transitions across layers.
-In contrast, \texttt{Mamba2-2.7B}, with an $8\times$ larger state size, shows higher Sm and St values than \texttt{Pythia-2.8B}, suggesting that increased state dimensions amplify representation variability and reduce stability, potentially leading to more abrupt changes.
-Among TBMs, \texttt{Pythia-2.8B} exhibits Sm and St values roughly three times lower than \texttt{GPT-Neo-2.7B}, indicating that \texttt{Pythia-2.8B}'s architectural refinements foster smoother and more stable feature propagation.
+In contrast, \texttt{Mamba2-2.7B}, with an $8\times$ larger state size, shows higher $V_\text{loc}$ and $V_\text{glob}$ values than \texttt{Pythia-2.8B}, suggesting that increased state dimensions amplify representation variability and reduce stability, potentially leading to more abrupt changes.
+Among TBMs, \texttt{Pythia-2.8B} exhibits $V_\text{loc}$ and $V_\text{glob}$ values roughly three times lower than \texttt{GPT-Neo-2.7B}, indicating that \texttt{Pythia-2.8B}'s architectural refinements foster smoother and more stable feature propagation.
 These findings underscore how design choices, even within the same model family, significantly influence representation dynamics.

-\finding{ Smoothness and stability of representation evolution depend on model-specific factors like scale and parameterization rather than architecture type. }
+\finding{ The variance of representation evolution depend on model-specific factors like scale and parameterization rather than architecture type. }